anty-filidor/CBD/README.md

 As a baseline we decided to base on code of Maciej Biesek, who won the competition.
 He uploaded three different algorithms - supported vector machine (1st place), recurrent neural network (6th place) and Flair model (4th place).
-Eventually we decided to use the SVM because of its performance and simplicyty (e.g. we expected to obtain light model).
+Eventually we decided to use the SVM because of its performance and simplicity (e.g. we expected to obtain light model).

 Entire [code](https://github.com/maciejbiesek/poleval-cyberbullying) is available on GitHub.
 We must admit, it contains very clear scripts, which, considering its prototype